Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation

 \section{Introduction}

 Largely out of necessity, simulations of quantum-mechanical systems often incorporate a cascade of rather drastic approximations, many of which are uncontrolled.
 Their names include (this list is not exhaustive and in no particular order): adiabatic, Born, rotating-wave\cite{burgarth2024}, Markovian, weak-coupling, impulse, finite-dimensional, Trotter, Holstein–Primakoff, and mean-field.
-This paper quantitatively assesses the validity of the last of them, as it has been applied over recent years to the simulation of optically-pumped masers.

-As its well-chosen acronym might suggest, a “ma\textbf{ser}”, the microwave equivalent of a laser, works through the \textbf{s}timulated \textbf{e}mission of electromagnetic \textbf{r}adiation from atoms, molecules, or other emitters, the constituents of a `gain medium'\cite{townes}.
+This paper quantitatively assesses the validity of the last of them, as it has been applied over recent years to the simulation of optically-pumped masers. \\ As its well-chosen acronym might suggest, a “ma\textbf{ser}”, the microwave equivalent of a laser, works through the \textbf{s}timulated \textbf{e}mission of electromagnetic \textbf{r}adiation from atoms, molecules, or other emitters, the constituents of a `gain medium'\cite{townes}.
 To date, the deployment of masers in widespread applications has been severely hampered by their need for cryogenic and/or ultra-high vacuum conditions.
 Often, a controlled magnetic environment, provided by either a magnet or some form of magnetic shielding, is also required\cite{OGmaser, solidstate}.
 The arrival of optically-pumped solid-state masers capable of functioning at room temperature and in zero magnetic field offers a way to avoid these encumbrances.
-The first such maser used pentacene-doped \textit{para}-terphenyl (PP) as an optically pumped gain medium\cite{oxborrow2012room}; this is the type of maser that we shall simulate here since the spin dynamics of PP are accurately known\cite{wu_spindynamics,pentODMR}.
+The first such maser used pentacene-doped \textit{para}-terphenyl (PTP) as an optically pumped gain medium\cite{oxborrow2012room}; this is the type of maser that we shall simulate here since the spin dynamics of PTP are accurately known\cite{wu_spindynamics,pentODMR}.\\